dojo/docs/dojox/grid/DataGrid.rst

   The message to show while the content of the grid is loading. errorMessage
-  The message to show if an error has occurred loading the data.
+  The message to show if an error has occurred loading the data. sortInfo
+  Set an initial sort start for the grid, based on the cell.
+Eg: sortInfo: 1 would sort cell 1 (1-based index) descending, -3 would sort cell 3 ascending.
 ``New in 1.3`` selectable
   Set to true if you want to enable text selection on your grid.
 ``New in 1.4`` formatterScope